Deep Multi-view Depth Estimation with Predicted Uncertainty

 ScanNet~\cite{Dai2017scannet} is an RGB-D video dataset with more than 1500 sequences, annotated with 3D camera poses.
-We employ the ScanNet standard training set to train our network and a ScanNet evaluation set provided by~\cite{DORN} to compare our method against state-of-the-art approaches, including \textit{DDE-VISLAM}~\cite{sartipi2020dde}\footnote{Sparse input points in the evaluation set~\cite{DORN} are much fewer than the set used by \textit{DDE-VISLAM} and hence its performance is lower than the reported values in their work.}, \textit{NeuralRGBD}~\cite{Liu2019neuralrgbd}, \textit{Flow2Depth}~\cite{xie2019video}, and \textit{DeepV2D}~\cite{teed2020deepv2d}.
-During evaluation, we employ the ground-truth poses for evaluation, and unless otherwise specified, five images with a fixed skipping interval of 5 are provided for depth estimation per each input sequence, where the depth is estimated for the middle (i.e.,~third) image.
-For our algorithm, in addition to the fixed interval evaluation policy, denoted by \textit{Ours (fixed)}, we employ an adaptive frame selection policy (see Sect.~\ref{ssec:optical_flow}), denoted as \textit{Ours (adaptive)}.
+We employ the ScanNet standard training set to train our network and an evaluation set provided by~\cite{DORN} to assess our network's performance against the state-of-the-art competing approaches that are also trained on ScanNet:~\textit{DDE-VISLAM}~\cite{sartipi2020dde}\footnote{Note that the sparse input points in the evaluation set~\cite{DORN} are significantly fewer than the set used by \textit{DDE-VISLAM} for training; hence its performance is lower than the values reported in~\cite{sartipi2020dde}.}, \textit{NeuralRGBD}~\cite{Liu2019neuralrgbd}, \textit{Flow2Depth}~\cite{xie2019video}, and \textit{DeepV2D}~\cite{teed2020deepv2d}.
+We employ the ground-truth poses for evaluation, and unless otherwise specified, five images with a fixed skipping interval of 5 are provided for depth estimation per each input sequence, where the depth is estimated for the middle (i.e.,~third) image.
+For our algorithm, in addition to the fixed interval evaluation policy, denoted by \textit{Ours (fixed)}, we employ an adaptive frame-selection policy (see Sect.~\ref{ssec:optical_flow}) with $t_r=0.1 \ rad,t_d=0.08\ m$, denoted as \textit{Ours (adaptive)}.

 Table~\ref{tab:scannet} summarizes the quantitative evaluation results of our proposed method and other state-of-the-art algorithms on the ScanNet.\footnote{Results of \textit{Flow2Depth} and \textit{NeuralRGBD} are obtained from~\cite{xie2019video}.} As evident, \textit{Ours (fixed)} outperforms all alternative approaches with a clear margin in all evaluation metrics.
-Moreover, we further improve the performance by employing the adaptive frame selection policy [\textit{Ours (adaptive)}], featuring an overall $\sim$20\% decrease in RMSE as compared to \textit{DeepV2D} and \textit{Flow2Depth}.
+We further improve the performance by employing the adaptive frame-selection policy [\textit{Ours (adaptive)}], featuring an overall $\sim$20\% decrease in RMSE as compared to \textit{DeepV2D} and \textit{Flow2Depth}.